IQ-Inc/foosball-scoreboard-demo/README.md

 - Java 1.8+
 - A serial device (ex.
 Arduino)
-- Tested on Chrome.
-Safari definitely does not show the cool segment font...
+- Tested on Chrome and Firefox

 ## Getting started